Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Introduction

 \section{Introduction}

 The social networks of people experiencing homelessness are an understudied and important aspect of the lives of unhoused people in the United States (US).
 The personal networks of social and economic support \citep{small2013weak,small2017someone} play an important role in policy, support, and interventions (e.g., improved sleep locations or housing) for this population \citep{joly2014supporting,kennedy2022restructuring}.
-Personal networks for the unhoused population provide access to information (e.g., shelters, new programs, resources), amenities (e.g., access to phones, food or shelter), emotional support (e.g., someone to talk to), and safety (e.g., physical safety).
-These networks nudge decisions about where people spend their time, where they work, who they go to for help, and ultimately whether they stay in housing once they obtain it \citep{vsimon2019activity}.
+Personal networks for the unhoused population provide access to information (e.g., shelters, new programs, resources), amenities (e.g., access to phones, food, or shelter), emotional support (e.g., someone to talk to), and safety (e.g., physical safety).
+These networks nudge decisions about where people spend their time, where they work, who they go to for help, and ultimately whether they remain in their housing once they obtain it \citep{vsimon2019activity}.
 Social support is known to help people move out of substance use situations and help them not use in the first place \citep{rapier2019inverse}.
-There are, however, only few studies on the networks between people experiencing homelessness \cite[e.g.,][]{anderson2021ecology,anderson2023norms,almquist2020large,green2013social}, and qualitative and quantitative studies on the importance of social support networks for the unhoused population \citep{cummings2022social,solarz1990social,green2013social,groton2019social}.
-Here we seek to follow up this literature with a population level sample of people experiencing homelessness in King County, WA\footnote{The twelfth largest county by population in the US with 2.3 Million people and the third largest population of unhoused people, with more than 16,000 people living outdoors or in temporary shelters on any given night.} has adopted a network sampling-based approach to counting the number of people experiencing unsheltered homelessness \citep{almquist2024innovating} to understand the social networks between people experiencing homelessness over a large metro area (i.e., Seattle, WA).
+There are, however, only few studies on the networks between people experiencing homelessness \cite[e.g.,][]{anderson2021ecology,anderson2023norms,almquist2020large,green2013social}, and qualitative and quantitative studies on the importance of social support networks for the unhoused population broadly \cite[e.g.,][]{cummings2022social,solarz1990social,green2013social,groton2019social}.
+The social relations of people experiencing homelessness are complex and often evolve over their experience without housing.
+There is some evidence from qualitative studies that we would expect different personal network sizes within the community of people experiencing homelessness, for example, it has been shown that people who are new to homelessness often focus their ties on their housed community, eschewing ties to those also living unhoused \citep{snow1987identity}.
+This multi-year, large-scale study will enable us to develop a deeper understanding of the personal networks of individuals experiencing homelessness.